bitruns/bitruns/README.md

      - He/Him
 - ⚡ Fun fact:
      -
-     -I bought TSLA at $27
+     -I bought TSLA at $27 but sold at 100 :(
      -I've been Sky Diving
-     -I have both a dog and cat
+     -MC Command Blocks are how I learnt to program
+     -

 <!--
 **bitruns/bitruns** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.